Mpinaz/Thesis/README.md

 Thesis work on the classification of pre- and post-eruption seismic events.

-This project uses the catalog from the KISS experiment in Kamchatka, covering the period from July 2015 to August 2016 (https://geofon.gfz.de/doi/network/X9/2015).
-The dataset consists of 11,209 events recorded across 77 different stations with a sampling rate of 50Hz.
+This project uses the catalog from the [KISS experiment](https://geofon.gfz.de/doi/network/X9/2015) in Kamchatka recorded by the X9 network from July 2015 to August 2016.
+The dataset consists of 11,209 events recorded across 77 different stations recorded at a sampling rate of 50 Hz.

 ## Event Distribution